vaeth/zram-init/README.md

 ### Arch based

-To install on Arch based distribution: install `zram-init-git` from AUR
+To install on Arch based distribution: install `zram-init` from AUR

 Once installed, configure:
 ```